Dogwood Control

 Dogwood identification

-Before you can move forward with a treatment program, you need to properly identify Dogwood by knowing what it looks like.
-Misidentification of Dogwood can lead to you using the wrong herbicides, which can cost you time and money.
+Before moving forward with a treatment program, you need to properly identify dogwood by knowing what it looks like.
+Misidentification of dogwood can lead to using the wrong herbicides, costing you time and money.

-• The identifying characteristics of Dogwood are oval-shaped leaves with apparent veins the run along the edges.
+• The identifying characteristics of dogwood are oval-shaped leaves with apparent veins that run along the edges.

 • Dogwood leaves will change colors as the seasons change, transitioning from green to red.

-• Dogwood tree bark is scaly and can easily be peeled off of a tree piece by piece.
+• Dogwood bark is scaly and can easily be peeled off a tree piece by piece.

-• Dogwood is also distinguished by its flowers, a four-petaled leaf that is usually white or pink found on the branches of the trees near the leaves.
+• Dogwood is also distinguished by its flowers, a four-petaled leaf, usually white or pink, found on the branches of the trees near the leaves.

-Use our description and image above to help you to identify Dogwood on your landscape.
-If you are having trouble identifying dogwood, contact us and we will properly ID the plant for you and offer recommendations of the best professional products for control.
+Use our description and image above to help you identify dogwood in your landscape.
+If you are having trouble identifying dogwood, contact us, and we will properly identify the plant for you and offer recommendations for the best professional products for control.

 Inspection